person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

   ```

 - Execution environments and call stack
-  Executing a function creates two types of context.The execution environment is a child of the function environment, which is determined by where the function was created.
+  Executing a function creates two types of context.
+The execution environment is a child of the function environment, which is determined by where the function was created.
 There’s another type of context created by when the function was called: this is called the call stack.

   1. Execution environments